vuejs/vuepress/packages/docs/docs/plugin/official/plugin-pwa.md

 - `sw-error`

 ::: tip PWA NOTES
-The `serviceWorker` option only handles the service worker.
-To make your site fully PWA-compliant, you will need to provide the Web App Manifest and icons in `.vuepress/public`.
-For more details, see [MDN docs about the Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest).

-Also, only enable this if you are able to deploy your site with SSL, since service worker can only be registered under HTTPs URLs.
+Enable this option only if you are able to deploy your site with SSL, since service worker can only be registered under HTTPs URLs.
 :::

 ### generateSWConfig